gyda13/HueHunter/README.md

 ## What is Hue Hunter?
 Hue Hunter is an educational game app that provides a way for children who wants to </br>
-learn about an object's color by classifying the object's color in a fun way.
+learn about an object's color by classifying them in a fun way.
 </br>The game support children with vision disabilities.